 Minimizes Urinary Tract Infections

-This tells you the percent of residents who suffered from a urinary tract infection.
-These infections may be linked to insufficient hygiene.
+This is the percent of residents that suffered from a urinary tract infection.
+These infections are sometimes linked to inadequate hygiene.

 Appropriately Uses Anti-Psychotic Medication

 In Marjorie P Lee Retirement Community, 13.23% of Patients use Anti-Psychotic Medication

 This is the percent of residents given antipsychotic medications.
 Antipsychotic drugs are administered to residents for many conditions, including Alzheimer's or other dementias.
 Sadly, in some situations, high levels of antipsychotic drug use may mean that a facility is using these medications to subdue residents.

 In Marjorie P Lee Retirement Community, 22.46% of Patients use Anti-Anxiety Medication